 The gloom and glow of Winter is officially here and I for one am relishing it with this Vegan Leek & Onion Frittata.
-I love eating with the seasons.
-At this time of year the farmer’s markets are gifted with squeaky leeks, onions of all kinds, crisp carrots and dark bitter greens.
-There’s something deeply comforting about the rich stews and soups we make with these in the winter, both nourishing to the soul and body.
+I love eating with the seasons, and at this time of year the farmer’s markets are gifted with squeaky leeks, onions of all kinds, crisp carrots and dark bitter greens.
+There’s something deeply comforting about the rich stews and soups we make with these in the winter, nourishing both to the soul and body.

 That said, sometimes I get a little tired of stews.
 Warming as they are, my tongue craves something more at this time of year.
-Something that combines nourishment with satisfaction – hearty comfort food that appeals to both my body and my tastebuds.
-I want something that nurtures but also tastes delicious.
+Something that combines nourishment with satisfaction – hearty comfort food that appeals to both body and tastebuds.

 This Vegan Leek & Onion Frittata was created in answer to an Instagram photography challenge.
-I was so happy with the results that I decided it was worth creating a full recipe for!
-The frittata is delicious – very filling (due to the chickpea flour), warming and hearty.
-It’s virtually a meal on its own, although you could easily serve it with a side of steamed black kale or broccoli.
-It’s high in protein and will leave you feeling incredibly comforted and satisfied on a winter’s night.
+I was so happy with the results that I decided it was worth creating a full recipe!
+The frittata is delicious – very filling (due to the protein-rich chickpea flour), warming and hearty.
+It’s virtually a meal on its own, although you could easily serve it with a side of steamed kale or broccoli.
+It’s the perfect meal to will leave you feeling satisfied on a winter’s night.

 Vegan Leek & Onion Frittata – The Recipe